shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Mount

 At level 11, some of your Conjured Creatures may be big enough to ride.
 To be ridable, a Conjured Creature must also be a Bending Trick.
 It must also resemble a species that is big enough to ride, such as a horse or whale.
-If it is not, you may spend 2 additional spell points to increase its size.
-It then counts a mount for you.
+If it is not, you may spend 10 additional Spell Points to increase its size.
+It then counts as a mount for you.

 You can mount and/or dismount your mount as an action.